major headings

-Here’s how to format the project readme file or Markdown cells in Jupyter notebooks in IBM Watson Studio.
+Here’s how to format the project readme file or Markdown cells in Jupyter notebooks.
 The differences between Markdown in the readme files and in notebooks are noted.

 Headings: Use #s followed by a blank space for notebook titles and section headings: